 Controlling White Coat Syndrome

-A physician can diagnose white coat syndrome using 24-hour ambulatory blood pressure monitoring (ABPM) as the gold diagnosis standard.
-White coat hypertension is suspected in cases where blood pressure is elevated in the office setting but normal ABPM blood pressure readings at home.
-White coat syndrome is diagnosed when blood pressure in a clinic is more than 140/90 mm Hg and daytime ambulatory readings are less than 135/85 millimeters of mercury.
+The gold standard for confirming white coat syndrome 24-hour ambulatory blood pressure monitoring (ABPM).
+White coat hypertension is commonly diagnosed when blood pressure in-office is more than 140/90 mm Hg and daytime ambulatory readings are less than 135/85 millimeters of mercury.

 Control White Coat Syndrome With Remote Blood Pressure Monitoring

-Remote patient monitoring is a medical technology that enables patients to measure blood pressure at home and automatically transmit the data to their providers.
+Remote patient monitoring enables patients to measure blood pressure at home and automatically transmit the data to their providers.
 RPM blood pressure monitoring can help diagnose and manage hypertension, and can be useful for those who suffer from white coat syndrome.

-RPM can help to control white coat syndrome, especially when combined with other interventions, such as education, counseling, feedback, and medication adjustment.
+Controlling white coat syndrome can be particularly effective when RPM is combined with patient education, regular feedback, and medication adjustment.
 Research shows that RPM improves patient engagement, adherence, and satisfaction while reducing healthcare costs and utilization.
 By providing more reliable and timely blood pressure data, RPM can help healthcare providers make better decisions and tailor treatments to each patient’s needs.

 Hypertension Management and Remote Blood Pressure Monitoring